Wei-Kuang/CaWildFire/README.md

 Photo by <a href="https://unsplash.com/@michaelheld?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Michael Held</a> on <a href="https://unsplash.com/s/photos/wildfire?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-## Which area tends are likely to have wild fire?
+## Which area are likely to have wild fire?
 North California tends to have larger fire.
 Most fire happens  at mountain area.
 The central valley is relatively safer.
 Note: complete latitude and longitude were only available from 2013 to present.

 <img src="image/FireMap.png"  height="600">